May 01, 2026

 Moisture, UV Light, and Chemical Exposure Effects

 Water entry boosts rust at end points or links if seals fail.
-UV rays also wear down open PVC layers slowly when used outside without good cover layers or pipe shields.
+UV rays also wear down exposed PVC layers slowly when used outside without good cover layers or pipe shields.
 The PVC outer sheath gives solid defense against grease, oil, and scrapes.
 Still, ongoing touch with oils or cleaners can change the outer material's makeup.
-This results in swelling or stiffness.
+This results in hardening and embrittlement.

 Installation Practices That Extend Service Life